seaybx/e2e/README.md

 # e2e
-This is a learning project of sandeep and roopa.
+This is a learning project of sandeep and saarang.